Netcash-ZA/PayNow-WHMCS-Module-v6/README.md

 Prerequisites:

-* Sage Pay Now login credentials
+* Netcash login credentials
-* Sage Pay Now Service Key
+* Netcash Pay Now Service Key
 * WHMCS login credentials

 A. Pay Now Gateway Server Configuration Steps

-1. Log into your Pay Now Gateway Server configuration page
+1. Log into your Netcash account
 2. Choose the following for your accept, decline and notify URLs: http://whmcs_installation/modules/gateways/callback/paynow.php
 3. Choose the following for your redirect URL: